+The law provides that only men who register with Selective Service are eligible to receive some types of student financial aid.

-Registering with the Selective Service opens the door to benefits such as many student loans, grants, scholarships, and financial aid programs.
-Many states have enacted legislation requiring young men to register to be eligible for certain benefits.
-To learn more about state-commonwealth legislation by states, territories, and the District of Columbia at www.sss.gov/register/state-commonwealth-legislation/.
+Most states have enacted legislation requiring young men to register to be eligible for state education funds.
+Some states also require registration to receive in-state tuition rates and entry into state colleges or universities.
+Learn more about state-commonwealth legislation by states, territories, and the District of Columbia at www.sss.gov/register/state-commonwealth-legislation/.